 6. Variants

-Standard Unicode encoding of the Telugu code points represented basic simple standalone Characters and some dependent characters which enter into different combinations in syllable formation.
-There are no characters in the Telugu Unicode chart that are the result of combinations of the characters permitted as per the [MSR] or at least have formal similarity.
+Standard Unicode encoded Telugu code points representing the basic simple standalone Characters and some dependent characters may enter into different combinations to form syllables.
+There are no characters in the Telugu Unicode chart that are either in simple or in combinations of the characters permitted as per the [MSR] have any formal similarity.
 However, Telugu has a small number of variants that have identical values but derive from different character combinations.
-The other variants occur due to dissimilarity The NBGP categorizes these confusingly similar variants in two groups.
+The NBGP categorizes these confusingly similar variants in two groups.

-Type 1: Similarity within the script
+6.1 Type 1: Similarity within the script

 Shared sound value but formally different due to the combinations of different code points Ex. i.
-Ca +e+u -> ko ii.
-Ca+o: -> ko
+Ca +e+u(:) -> ko(:) ii.
+Ca+o(:) -> ko(:)

 Variation due to display and rendering differently of identical code points which are often confusing and of variable acceptance.